 It’s that time of year again where thousands of hopeful medicine applicants book their UCAT and get revising.
 Whilst answering lots of practice UCAT questions is essential to do well, there are a few tips for each section that will really make this process easier – welcome to 60 second UCAT tips for UCAT Verbal Reasoning and UCAT Decision Making!

 Part One will cover Verbal Reasoning and Decision Making tips.

 Disclaimer: this blog will be more useful if you’re a little bit familiar with the format of each section.
-If you’re not, you can read up on each section of the UCAT here.
+If you’re not, you can read up on each section of the UCAT test here.

 Sitting the UCAT this year?
 Try our one-day UCAT Course!